EagleLizard/advent-of-code/2024/src/day16/readme.md

 The naive DFS solution is slow.
 This is moire or less expected, but it might be too slow.

 It does appear to be too slow.

+### `[02/10/2025][lua]`

+Correct solution after some googling.

+The gist is to keep track of the minimum cost to the target, and to keep exploring instead of returning on the first found minimum path.

+While traversing all of the best paths, I keep track of all of the seats along a given best path in a set.